Charlievegac/Charlievegac/README.md

 - Hi I'm @Charlievegac, I am a student studying computer science and business administration at the University of Southern California.
-- Outside of coding I am a huge outdoor person, I love to go atv riding, basically anything that is offroading, playing soccer, playing video games: R6, CoD, FIFA.
+- Outside of coding I am a huge outdoor person, I love to go offroading, play soccer, and play video games: R6, CoD, FIFA.
-- I also love to listen to music, especially when I am coding, my go to genres are house, and reggaeton.
+- I also love to listen to music, especially when I am coding, my go to genres are house, and Mexican 80-90's Pop.
-- I know how to code in C++, Python, and Java
+- I know how to code in C++, Python, and Java, and I enjoy working on websites in my freetime
-- I am currently still developing my JavaScript skills
+- I am currently developing my JavaScript skills
-- I’m looking to collaborate on any project that has potential to make money (Just being real)
+- I’m looking to collaborate on any project
-- You can reach me on instagram, @charlie.vegac
+- You can reach me on linkedin, https://www.linkedin.com/in/carlosjvega05/
+- Heres a recent website I have developed: https://charlievegac.github.io/AgropecuariaVega/
-- ⚡ Fun fact: I am also a farmer
+- Fun fact: I am also a farmer